clearpath-docs/jackal-sphinx-tutorials/doc/winsetup.rst

 you pair the controller it may be enumerated as the wrong device.
 If the robot does not respond to your commands, power-cycle the full system and you should be set.

-To use teleop on Jackal, clone Microsoft's fork of the joystick driver, which leverages the Open Source SDL2 library for controller interfaces:
+To use teleop on Jackal, clone Microsoft's fork of the joystick driver, which leverages the Open Source SDL2 library for controller interfaces.
+You'll need to ensure that this joystick ROS node is started by your launch files.

 .. code-block:: batch